 Doctors can often effectively treat prolactinoma with medications to restore your prolactin level to normal.
 Surgery to remove the pituitary tumor also may be an option to treat prolactinoma.

 Sometimes, there may be no noticeable signs or symptoms from prolactinoma.
 When signs and symptoms are present, they may be caused by excessive prolactin in your blood (hyperprolactinemia) or, if the tumor is large, from the pressure of the tumor on surrounding tissues.
-Because elevated levels of the hormone prolactin cause disruption of the reproductive system (hypogonadism), some of the signs and symptoms of prolactinoma are unique for each sex.
+Because elevated levels of the hormone prolactin cause disruption of the reproductive system (hypogonadism), some of the signs and symptoms of prolactinoma are specific to females or males.

 In both sexes